dan-gn/ElementaryCellularAutomata/README.md

 only middle cell on.

 Notes:
-- Requires Numpy and OpenCV libraries
+- Requires Numpy, OpenCV and Sys libraries
-- The boundries are being ignored by the problem.
-They both start in '0' and keep their value constant during all generations.
+- The boundary condition are periodical, so the left boundry and right boundry of the cellular automata are linked.
 - This video has a great explanation: https://www.youtube.com/watch?v=W1zKu3fDQR8&t=21s
 - This links is useful and actually has images from all differenet rulsets: https://mathworld.wolfram.com/ElementaryCellularAutomaton.html